Aiden2368/username-generator/README.md

 `-w {int}` - Amount of random words the full username should have.
 Default: 2

 `-l {int}` - Maximum word length.
-Default: 8

 This is NOT the maximum username length.
-Just the length of the random words that will be used to generate the full username.
+Just the maximum allowed length of the random words that will be used to generate the full username.

 # End note
 With default settings the script will generate 1x username that's no longer than 16x characters.
 Said username will consist of 2x words.